silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 The installation process leverages helper tools called Cluster Bloom and Cluster Forge that deploy and configure all necessary platform components, preparing a Kubernetes cluster for executing AI workloads.

 ## Prerequisites
-In order to install {{ name_secondary }} your system should meet the following requirements:
+In order to install {{ name }} your system should meet the following requirements:

 - Ubuntu (supported versions checked at runtime)
 - Sufficient disk space (500GB+ recommended for root partition, 2TB+ for workloads)
 - NVMe drives for optimal storage configuration